ViacomCBS Announces New Company Name: Paramount

 ViacomCBS announced Tuesday that the company will become known as Paramount.

-“This is an exciting moment in the history of our company,” president & CEO Bob Bakish and Shari Redstone, non-executive chair of the company’s Board of Directors, said in an internal memo.READ MORE: Poll: Gov. DeSantis Has Nearly Double Digit Lead Over Democratic Challengers
+“This is an exciting moment in the history of our company,” president & CEO Bob Bakish and Shari Redstone, non-executive chair of the company’s Board of Directors, said in an internal memo.READ MORE: Road Rage Shootings On The Rise And Many Are Deadly

 “It has been one year since the spectacular launch of Paramount+ and two years since the successful merger of Viacom and CBS.
 In that time, we have shown the world what we knew from the start: that together, aligned around a shared vision and shared strategy, we create a whole that is far greater than the sum of its parts.”

-They made the announcement at an investor event Tuesday, revealing that “ViacomCBS is becoming Paramount Global, or, more simply, Paramount.”READ MORE: Hialeah Eyes Proposal That Would Require Landlords To Give 2 Months' Notice Before Rent Hikes
+They made the announcement at an investor event Tuesday, revealing that “ViacomCBS is becoming Paramount Global, or, more simply, Paramount.”READ MORE: US Stops All Avocado Imports From Mexico Following Threat To American Plant Safety Inspector

 “For more than a century, the name Paramount has been synonymous with great entertainment and industry leadership.
 It’s part of our history, as pioneers of the Golden Age of Hollywood,” Bakish and Redstone said.

-“But as Paramount+ has made clear, it’s also about our bright future.”MORE NEWS: Road Rage Shootings On The Rise And Many Are Deadly
+“But as Paramount+ has made clear, it’s also about our bright future.”MORE NEWS: Poll: Gov. DeSantis Has Nearly Double Digit Lead Over Democratic Challengers

 The company’s shares will trade on the Nasdaq stock exchange as PARAA (Class A common), PARA (Class B common) and PARAP (Preferred Stock), beginning with trading on February 17, 2022.